 The 96K and 99K discoveries were both intergrowth

 than normal YBCO and is not an intergrowth.
-The 2323C structure (shown at left) achives a higher Tc by establishing planar
+The 2323C structure (shown at left) achieves a higher Tc by establishing planar

-by establishing PWD between the 3 heavy barium atoms in the upper C2 and the lighter yttrium and calcium atoms in the
+weight disparity (PWD) between the 3 heavy barium atoms in the upper C2 and the lighter yttrium and calcium atoms in the lower C2.

 Note that the resistance plot at page top has more noise than the 96K and 99K plots.
 This suggests the volume fraction may not be as great.
 However, having both 107K and 135K superconductive phases helps to mitigate this fact.